Want to know the secret on how to get rid of hip dips fast?

 It’s known as the Afterburn effect.

 Your body will continue to burn calories many hours after you finish these HIIT workouts.
-This is because these workouts create a “metabolic disturbance” in your body.
+This is because these total body workouts create a “metabolic disturbance” in your body.
 This means your body has to work extra hard to bring it back to a normal state thus burning more calories.

 The best is Metabolic Resistance Training (MRT) that will have your body burning fat while gaining lean tone muscle at the same time to better shape your body.